Introduction

 ?>

-This is a convention the author uses, but if it doesn't suit your tastes, simply modify the PHP files XY_Plot.php and ClipLine.php with your prefered system.
+This is a convention the author uses, but if it doesn't suit your tastes, simply modify the PHP files XY_Plot.php and ClipLine.php with your preferred system.

 Point